quasarswastik/CITS3403_Project-2/README.md

     setUp(self) method:
     - special method that runs before and after each test
-    - ensure that the testing Database is separate is different than the main Database
+    - ensure that the testing Database is separate from the main Database
     - create two users for testing purposes and add them to the database

     tearDown(self) method: